 Interested in growing wildflowers?
-Spring or fall are great times to plant a new wildflower meadow or renovate an old patch!
-Here’s how to select wildflowers for your yard and garden.
+Fall and spring are great times to plant a new wildflower meadow or renovate an old patch!
+Here’s are some of our favorite wildflowers and tips on how to select wildflowers for your yard and garden.

-They support the birds and bees!
+- Wildflowers support the birds and bees!
 Native wildflowers are not only beautiful but also attract pollinators and nurture the landscape for birds.
-Without native plants and the insects that co-evolve with them, local birds and wildlife couldn’t survive..
+Without native plants and the insects that co-evolve with them, local birds and wildlife couldn’t survive.

 When to Plant Wildflowers

 Wildflowers are best planted in the cooler spring or fall seasons.
 In the fall, the cool, wet days allow the seed of perennial flowers to germinate, while annual flower seed can lie dormant until spring.